MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 What is an Elopement Wedding?

-An elopement wedding is even more intimate, often involving just the couple or a tiny number of guests.
-Traditionally, elopements meant running away to get married in secret, but today, elopements are a romantic and stress-free alternative for couples who value privacy and simplicity.
-An elopement is a private, no-fuss ceremony with just the couple (and sometimes 1–2 witnesses).
+An elopement wedding is even more intimate.
+Often, it involves just the couple or a tiny number of guests.
+Traditionally, elopements meant running away to get married in secret, but today, they serve as a romantic and stress-free alternative for couples who value privacy and simplicity.
+An elopement is typically a private, no-fuss ceremony with just the couple (and sometimes one to two witnesses).

 Couples prioritizing privacy